Name: Natasha Stoyce

 Thesis Title: Theatres of War: The Experiences of the Serbian Units of the Scottish Women’s Hospitals during the Great War.

-This thesis is the first to explore the Scottish Women’s Hospitals’ Serbian Unit’s (SWHSU) gender performative and medical experiences during the Great War.
+This thesis is the first to explore the Scottish Women’s Hospitals’ Serbian Unit’s (SWHSU) gendered and medical experiences during the Great War.
 Active on the Balkan and Eastern Fronts between January 1915 and March 1919, the SWHSU were unique because they were the first and only all-female medical unit to have maintained functional hospitals on the frontlines of war.
 They were operational in Serbia from December 1914, during this country's worst typhus epidemic, whilst the organisation's last members left Serbia in April 1920.
-Though still commemorated and greatly admired in Serbia, beyond this Balkan State history has overlooked them.
+Though still commemorated and greatly admired in Serbia, beyond this Balkan state history has overlooked them.

 Supervisors and Institution(s):